evilmartians/fias/README.md

 #### Generating search index

-Most importantly, you need to save the splitted name and ancestor ids for each record in your addressing table.
+Most importantly, you need to save the splitted name, ancestor ids and name forms for each record in your addressing table.
 See [indexing example](examples/generate_index.rb).

 ### Querying